Scottsdale, AZ Rehab for Holistic Treatment of Drugs & Alcohol

 Once a patient is done with the rehabilitation program, the next step is complete recovery.
 This part can be a bit confusing since recovery is something more of a goal than a process, right?

-Once a person becomes addicted, the possibility of a relapse will always remain.
+Once a person becomes addicted, the possibility of relapse will always remain.
 It basically means that a patient has a higher susceptibility to re-addiction.
 In short, recovery is a lifetime process.